dottharun/dotfiles/README.md

 # my dotfiles managed via GNU stow

 1. TMUX
-    - requires tpm to be installed
+    - requires tpm to be installed -- (git cloning some repo --maybe wont work with nixos)

 2. NVIM
     - requires ripgrep for telescope
-    - vim-plug installation (manual)
+    - vim-plug installation (manual) -- switch to lazynvim, it can bootstrap itself
     - javascript ecosystem formatting requires prettierd installation
     - lazygit

 3. bin
     - requires fzf for tmux-sessionizer, and zsh bindings
+    - misc:
+        - gf2 from NixOS-search - better frontend for gdb
+        - watchexec for command running

 4. ZSH
     - and making it as default shell